 The Mojave Road was first used by the Mojave Indians who traveled the route to trade small quantities of foodstuffs for seashells with the indigenous people along the Pacific Coast.
 In 1776, Spaniard Fr.
 Francisco Garcés (OFM) followed the trail to the New Spanish Mission San Gabriel.
 Other explorers and surveyors included Jedediah Smith, John C. Fremont, and Kit Carson.

 And then there was Dennis and Bob and George and Carol and Jim — all following the Mojave Road, from fort-to-fort, while deviating to see interesting things.
 We experienced a relaxed interpretation of the Mojave Road.
-This is our entire route, embedded in Google Maps.
+This is our entire route, from the Colorado River to Afton Canyon:

 Our first comfort break on the Mojave Road, around a dozen miles west of the Colorado River, and just inside the California border.